banool/recreation-gov-campsite-checker/README.md

 Go to https://recreation.gov and first search for the campground you want and then select the specific campsite within that campground.
 The URL for the campsite should look like `https://www.recreation.gov/camping/campsites/<number>`.
 That number is the campsite ID.

 ## Searching for availability at a specific campsite within a campground
-You can search for availablity at just a single specific campsite using the '--campsite-ids' argument.
+You can search for availability at just a single specific campsite using the '--campsite-ids' argument.
 This can be useful if you have a favorite campsite you like to use or if you have a reservation at a specific campsite that you want to add days to before or after your existing reservation.
 This search only works for one campground/campsite combination at a time.
 ```
 $ python camping.py --start-date 2020-06-01 --end-date 2020-06-30 --nights 5 --parks 234038 --campsite-ids 6943
 There are campsites available from 2020-06-01 to 2020-06-30!!!